Samsung is the biggest TV manufacturer in the world, thanks to its broad range of 4K and 8K TVs with LCD and QLED displays.

 This intriguing tech does exactly what it says on the tin.
 The speakers, which sit behind the display rather at the base pointing down, follow the sound around the screen.
 Imagine a car roaring from the left of the screen to the right, the sound should follow it to create a more positional and immersive effect.

-All Samsung's TVs use backlights, but on a QLED TV the bulbs illuminate quantum dots rather than liquid crystals.
+All Samsung's TVs use backlights, but on a QLED TV the bulbs illuminate quantum dots as well as liquid crystals.
 This technology is said to produce more vibrant colours without compromising realism.

 Rather than fiddling with your new and still unfamiliar remote, you can use your smartphone to set up the TV instead.
 Downloading the lets you use your phone to input any details the TV needs, such as your email address and password for your Samsung account.